-M8.1 Students will analyze and solve linear equations and pairs of simultaneous linear equations.
-Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.1.1 Solve linear equations and inequalities with rational numbers including the distributive property, 8.EE.D.7A MS-PS3-4 MS-PS3-5 MS-PS4-1 Major 1c, 5a combining like terms, and variable terms on both MS-LS2-3 sides.
-MS-LS2-4 MS-LS2-5 MS-LS2-6 MS-ESS3-4 M8.1.2 Recognize the three types of solutions to linear equations: one solution, infinitely many solutions, or no solutions.
+M8 .1 Students will extend concepts of linear equations and inequalities in one variable to more complex multi-step equations and inequalities in real-world and mathematical situations and identify equations having one, none or infinite solutions through simplifying equations.
+Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.1.1 Solve linear equations and inequalities with rational number coefficients that include the use of the distributive 8.EE.D.7A MS-PS3-4 MS-PS3-5 Major 1c, 5a property, combining like terms, and variable terms on both MS-PS4-1 sides.
+MS-LS2-3 MS-LS2-4 MS-LS2-5 MS-LS2-6 MS-ESS3-4 M8.1.2 Recognize the three types of solutions to linear equations: one solution, infinitely many solution, or no solutions.
 8.EE.D.7B Major 1c, 5a M8.1.3 Generate linear equations with the three types of solutions.
 8.EE.D.7C Major 1c, 5a M8.1.4 Justify why linear equations have a specific solution type.
-8.EE.D.7D Major 1c, 5a ocabulary variable, coefficient, equation, solution · · ·
+8.EE.D.7D Major 1c, 5a Vo cabulary variable, coefficient, equation, solution

-M 3.2 Students will understand congruence and similarity using physical models, transparencies, or geometry software.
-Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.2.1 Verify experimentally the properties of rotations, reflections, and translations: Lines are taken to lines, and line segments to line segments of the same length.
-Angles are taken to angles of the same measure.
-Parallel lines are taken to parallel lines.
-8.G.G.1 MS-PS3-3 MS-ESS2-1 MS-ESS2-2 MS-ESS2-3 Major M8.2.2 Recognize through visual comparison that a two- dimensional figure is congruent to another if the second can be obtained from the first by a sequence of 8.G.G.2 MS-PS4-2 Major rotations; given two congruent figures, describe a sequence that exhibits the congruence between them.
+M8 .2 Students will verify experimentally basic rigid motions (i.e. translations, rotations, and reflections) properties preserving angle measurements, as well as segment lengths; verify experimentally the sequence of basic rigid motions leading to an image; apply rigid motions to explain angle relationships (angle pairs).
+Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.2.1 Verify experimentally the properties of rotations, reflections, and translations: • Lines are taken to lines, and line segments to line segments of the same length. • Angles are taken to angles of the same measure. • Parallel lines are taken to parallel lines.
+8.G.G.1 MS-PS3-3 MS-ESS2-1 MS-ESS2-2 MS-ESS2-3 Major M8.2.2 Recognize through visual comparison that a two- dimensional figure is congruent to another if the second can be obtained from the first by a sequence of rotations; 8.G.G.2 MS-PS4-2 Major given two congruent figures, describe a sequence that exhibits the congruence between them.
 M8.2.3 Describe the effect of dilations, translations, rotations and reflections on two-dimensional figures using coordinates.
-8.G.G.3 Major M8.2.4 Recognize through visual comparison that a two- dimensional figure is similar to another if the second can be obtained from the first by a sequence of rotations, reflections, translations and dilations; given two similar two-dimensional figures, describe a sequence that exhibits the similarity between them.
+8.G.G.3 Major M8.2.4 Recognize through visual comparison that a two-dimensional figure is similar to another if the second can be obtained from the first by a sequence of rotations, reflections, translations and dilations; given two similar two-dimensional figures, describe a sequence that exhibits the similarity between them.
 8.G.G.4 Major M8.2.5 Use informal arguments to establish facts about the angle sum and exterior angles of triangles, about the angles created when parallel lines are cut by a transversal, and the angle-angle criterion for similarity of triangles.
-8.G.G.5 Major ocabulary transformation, basic rigid motion, translation, rotation, reflect transversal tion, image, sequence, vector, congruence,
+8.G.G.5 Major Vocabulary transformation, basic rigid motion, translation, rotation, reflections transversal ction, image, seque nce, vector, congruence,

-M8 3.3 Students will understand and apply the Pythagorean Theorem.
+М 3.3 Students will calculate the length of a missing side of a right triangle using the Pythagorean Theorem, apply the Pythagorean Theorem to real-world mathematical problems and investigate square and cube roots involving rational and irrational solutions.
 Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.3.1 Use models or diagrams to explain the Pythagorean Theorem and its converse.
 8.G.H.6 Major M8.3.2 Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world and mathematical problems.
 8.G.H.7 Major